Thomas Edmonds (tenor)

 Edmonds began his singing studies in Australia in 1960 and, in 1970, he continued both singing and education studies in England and Europe.

 An internationally renowned opera singer, he has appeared in oratorios and many operas, including Mozart operas Don Giovanni (as "Don Ottavio"), and The Abduction From the Seraglio (as "Belmonte"), amongst others.

-He also appeared in State Opera of South Australia production of the Gilbert and Sullivan opera "H.M.S.
-Pinafore" as Ralph Rackstraw, alongside Dennis Olsen and Judith Henley.
-The production was broadcast, throughout Australia, as a simultaneous television and stereo radio broadcast, by the Australian Broadcasting Corporation.
+He also appeared in State Opera of South Australia production of the Gilbert and Sullivan opera H.M.S.
+Pinafore as Ralph Rackstraw, alongside Dennis Olsen and Judith Henley.
+The production was broadcast throughout Australia as a simultaneous television and stereo radio broadcast, by the ABC.

-Edmonds has sung in opera at Covent Garden and the Edinburgh Festival and has appeared with the British Broadcasting Corporation as well as appearing in concert in the UK and Europe.
+Edmonds has sung in opera at the Royal Opera House and the Edinburgh Festival and has appeared with the BBC as well as appearing in concert in the UK and Europe.

-Edmonds won eight successive Showcase TV series Grand Finals (beginning with Showcase 68), in which he won both the judges' vote and the television viewers' vote).
-He also won the Shell Aria Award.
+Edmonds won eight successive grand finals of Independent Television System's (now Network 10) talent show Showcase, beginning with Showcase 68, in which he won both the judges' vote and the television viewers' vote.

-Edmonds won the Australian National Eisteddfod Operatic Aria competition in 1969 and was one of the judges at the 51st Adelaide Eisteddfod during April 2006.
+Edmonds won the Shell Aria contest, run in conjunction with the 1969 Australian National Eisteddfod, Canberra after two years' contention as runner-up.

 Edmonds received a Medal of the Order of Australia (OAM) in 1982 and was made a Member of the Order of Australia (AM) in the 1987 Queen's Birthday Honours.

+He was one of the judges at the 51st Adelaide Eisteddfod in April 2006.

+Taking its title from an aria in Handel's Messiah, Edmonds traced his life in his 2024 memoir Ev'ry Valley – A Tenor's Journey.

+Edmonds is married to mezzo-soprano Elizabeth Campbell; the couple live in Mount Barker, South Australia.